To read 400-word biographies of our associates based throughout the Western United States, continue below:[* = GROVEWELL-qualified executive coach]

 Dave lives in the San Francisco Bay Area where he and his wife participate in a wind and percussion ensemble, and where he enjoys riding his bicycle and photographing birds – “biking & birding” – every day.

-KAY M. JONES has focused her career on promoting and facilitating communication and business among people from different cultures.
-She has lived and worked in China, Japan, France, the U.K., and the U.S. Through exposure to a variety of cultures and languages, over time Kay has honed her understanding and expertise and her ability to transfer her practical wisdom to others.
+KAY M. JONES has focused her career on facilitating communication and business among people from different cultures.
+She has lived and worked in China, Japan, France, the U.K., and the U.S. Through exposure to a variety of cultures and languages, Kay has honed her expertise and her ability to transfer practical wisdom to others.

 Kay graduated cum laude from the State University of New York at Albany with a degree in Chinese studies and French language; subsequently, she completed graduate work in international management.
 She began her career at the Chicago Council on Foreign Relations, working in the areas of public relations and corporate fund-raising.
-Next, she spent three years working for U.S.-China Industrial Exchange in Beijing, where she coordinated sales activities for American and European manufacturers of hi-tech medical and scientific equipment.
-This position involved frequent travel throughout the People's Republic of China as well as to Hong Kong, Japan, Singapore, and the U.K.
+Next, she spent three years working for Chindex in Beijing, where she coordinated sales activities for American and European manufacturers of hi-tech medical and scientific equipment.
+This involved frequent travel throughout the People's Republic of China as well as to Japan, Singapore, and the U.K.

 Kay speaks Mandarin, Japanese, and French as well as her native English.
-With her business partner, Anthony Pan, Kay is co-author of Culture Shock!
-Beijing (Marshall Cavendish, 2005) as well as several shorter articles on various intercultural business topics.
+Her language skills led to her appointment in 2013 as the pronouncer for the annual South Asian Spelling Bee for northern California.
+She is co-author of Culture Shock!
+Beijing (Marshall Cavendish, 2008) as well as several articles on intercultural business topics.
+Twice each year, she guest lectures on global business issues at the University of San Francisco.

 A resident of the San Francisco bay area but originally from a farm in upstate New York, Kay enjoys reading and listening to music (mostly the blues); she is also very active in feral cat rescue efforts in her local area.